Strobesstrobes

 • ✓Mass assignment via mutation inputs

-• ✓Introspection enabled in production
+• ✓Introspection or field suggestions in production

 POST /graphql

 • Mass assignment via mutations (BOPLA): pass input fields the client never shows, like { updateUser(input:{id:1, role:"ADMIN"}) { id } }.
+See mass assignment attacks.

-How do you secure a GraphQL API?
+How do you fix what a GraphQL test finds?

 Treat GraphQL as a first-class part of your API security program.
 For continuous coverage across REST and GraphQL together, see how agentic pentesting runs these checks on every deploy.